Beaver-Notes/Beaver-Docs/_posts/Beaver Notes/Dev/2025-02-13-Code-Contributions.md

 ```

-# 9. Submitting a Pull Request
+## Submitting a Pull Request

-> If you’re planning to make significant changes or add new features, ensure that you follow the project’s conventions.
-This includes:
+**Before opening a PR:**
-- Keeping the code consistent with the existing style.
+- Keep code consistent with project style.
-- Running Prettier and ESLint checks before pushing your changes.
+- Run Prettier and ESLint.

-Once your changes are committed and pushed to your branch, you can open a pull request (PR) to merge your changes into the development branch.
-They will be merged into the main branch once a new release is ready.
-Make sure to describe the changes in the PR description, including any important details.
-Also, check the relevant checkboxes.
-We know it can be boring, but it helps get your PR accepted faster.
+Open your PR against the **development branch**, with a clear description and completed checklist, it helps us review and merge faster 🚀.